owenh000/asciidoctor-multipage/README.md

 - To run tests, run `bundler exec rake test`.
 - To release a new version:
-  1. update the date in `asciidoctor-multipage.gemspec`, remove `.dev` from the version in `lib/asciidoctor-multipage/version.rb`, and commit the changes;
+  1. update the date in `asciidoctor-multipage.gemspec`, remove `.dev` from the version in `lib/asciidoctor-multipage/version.rb`, run `bundler lock`, and commit the changes;
   2. run `bundler exec rake release`; and
   3. increment the version in `lib/asciidoctor-multipage/version.rb` (adding `.dev`), run `bundler lock`, and commit the changes.